 So it was that there in the temazcal, as Teresa guided us to the place of our profoundest dreams, that I gave birth to the child that will be my work for the next stage of my life: the Esperanza Project.

 It was there that I sent up my heartfelt prayers that my work might be of use to these wise and beautiful people of the corn, and to all of us who are their kin.

 Before we entered the temazcal, the Huichol shaman Maracame Rosalio held up five ears of corn, each of a different color.
 We humans are like this corn, said Rosalio.
 We are of different colors, but we are all the same people.

 Nine months ago, in the ferment that arose from the end of my career as a newspaper journalist, the idea was conceived.
 In the year ahead I will weave together the threads of my previous work and three of my greatest passions: travel, Latin America, and the natural environment.
 I will be traveling through the Americas, beginning right here in Guadalajara, Mexico, in search of people who are, in a multitude of ways, seeking to heal our broken planet.
 Teresa and Rosalio’s way is to share the traditions of their ancestors with people from around the world, helping them to find their inner strength and the path of their heart.

 My way will be to tell their stories.
 I hope that you will accompany me in the year ahead as the Esperanza Project becomes a reality.

 (Click here for photo tour)

-Sustainability ecotourism sweat lodge temezcal temescal indigenous ritual chiapas mayan huichol ceremony esperanza
+native spirituality Sustainability ecotourism sweat lodge temezcal temescal indigenous ritual chiapas mayan huichol ceremony esperanza